Purdue University Office of Admissions logo

 • Big Goal – Make this your best academic year.

-PARENT TIPS
+PARENT & GUARDIAN TIPS

 • Junior year is incredibly challenging academically.
 Many students are taking their first heavy schedule of advanced coursework.
 Support your student by helping them identify places to study and outline how much time they need to reach their goals.
 Offer to help or find tutors to assist.

-• Be available for college visits, college fairs, interviews, and camps.
+• Be available for college visits, college fairs, interviews and camps.

-• Application Time!
+• Application time!
 Some schools have application and scholarship deadlines as early as November.
-Understand the dates, deadlines, and application requirements of all your top schools so you can apply with confidence.
+Understand the dates, deadlines and application requirements of all your top schools so you can apply with confidence.

-• Retake ACT/SAT, if necessary.
+• Retake the ACT/SAT, if necessary.

 • Campus visits and college fairs are still available.
 Take the time to get those final questions answered.